YusafOsei-Bonsu/React-Native-Film-Review-App/README.md

     2. `git branch -m <new_name>` to rename the local branch.

 ## Blockers/Resolutions
+- When learning React Native, I would encounter this error: `Module AppRegistry is not a registered callable module (calling runApplication)`, multiple times.
+To resolve it, I had to restart the Expo server, which rebuilds the app.
 - In regards to the `createAppContainer()` method, I kept recieving the following error: `TypeError: Object(...) is not a function`.
 I resolved it by writing the below code (`routes/Navigator.js`)...

 ```javascript